bena-tshishiku/bena-tshishiku.github.io/_teaching/2024-spring.md

 ## Announcements

-* (3/5) There will be no office hours this Thursday (I'm traveling).
-If it helps, I can stick around after class to answer questions.
-There are office hours today (Tuesday) as usual.
+* (3/11) The midterms have started.
+Please do not discuss things related to the midterm until Friday at 5p.
-* (3/1) **HW6** is posted below and is due Friday, March 8 by 5pm.
+* (3/11) There will be class as usual this week, but no office hours.

 ## Course information
 This is part two of a graduate course on algebraic topology.
 The main topics will be homotopy groups, cohomology, and Poincare duality.